Archades-Games/Joey_64_Auto_loader/README.md

 "Drive Letter To Your Joey 64" = The assigned drive letter Windows gave your Joey 64.
 Replace everything in quotations with the single drive letter assigned (Example: E) I left the rest of the formatting in place to make it easier.

 "Path To Your Joey Auto Loader Folder" = The directory you have your Joey_64_Auto_loader folder.
-The easiest way to populate the field is to right-click on the bat file, select properties, and copy the location field.
+The easiest way to populate the field is to right-click on the Joey_64_Auto_loader folder, select properties, and copy the location field.
 Replace the quotes and everything within with this copied directory.

 "Path To Your Retroarch Directory" = The directory you have Retroarch installed.
 The easiest way to do so is to right-click retroarch.exe, select properties, and copy the entirety of the location field.
 Replace the quotes and everything within with this copied directory.